-- Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, Audit Committee, Risk Committee and Reserving Committee minutes. - Considering remuneration incentive schemes and performance targets for management/directors. - Using analytical procedures to identify any usual or unexpected relationships.
+- Enquiring of directors, internal audit and inspection of policy documentation as to the Group's high-level policies and procedures to prevent and detect fraud, including the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud; - Reading Board, Audit Committee, Risk Committee and Reserving Committee minutes; - Using analytical procedures to identify any usual or unexpected relationships. - We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.
+This included communication from the Group to component audit teams of relevant fraud risks identified at the Group level and request to component audit teams to report to the Group audit team any instances of fraud that could give rise to a material misstatement at group.